LouisCAD/Splitties/modules/views-appcompat/README.md

 ### ActionBar extensions

 The `configActionBar { … }` extension function for `AppCompatActivity`
-allows to easily setup the `supportActionBar`.
+allows to easily set up the `supportActionBar`.
 If it is null, the passed lambda is ignored, and an `AssertionError` is logged.

 The `showTitle`, `showHome`, `homeAsUp`, `useLogo` and `showCustomView` boolean